 Effects of Exposure to Dichlorophene

 Dichlorophene is not safe in any way.
 The possible negative effects of exposure to dichlorophene are endless and largely depend on the method of exposure.
 Skin or eye contact can cause irritation.
-If it’s eaten or inhaled, depending on the amount, nausea, diarrhea, vomiting, cramping, neurotoxicity, organ problems, and even death.
+If it’s eaten or inhaled, depending on the amount, nausea, diarrhea, vomiting, cramping, neurotoxicity, organ concerns, and even death.
 Dichlorophene is positive in the Ames mutagenicity test, meaning it has the potential to cause cancer.
 Despite this, dichlorophene has been added to cosmetics to kill bacteria and fungus.

 Dichlorophene is Toxic to the Brain